-Equity Co:LAB was created by an architect to assist architecture firms define and implement strategies that will lead to greater equity, diversity and inclusion in their practice.
-The time has come to address the enduring lack of diversity in our profession.
+Equity Co:LAB was created by an architect to assist architecture firms define and implement strategies that will support and enhance equity, diversity and inclusion in their practice.
+It is time to address the enduring lack of diversity in our profession.
 Unless we take a look at ourselves, the way we practice, the culture and the existing policies that we have defined and use day to day, we cannot move forward into a more equitable future.
-This is an opportunity for us to come together on solutions, to test, measure and choose the best path forward for your firm.
+We have an opportunity to come together on solutions, to test, measure and choose the best path forward for your firm.
 Addressing this fundamental issue will strengthen the foundation of your company and our field.

 Increase Equity, Diversity and Inclusion